igbatov/sci-map/README.md

 You can also make some nodes more visible to you (make them bigger) - this changes also will not be commited.

-### Special types
+### Special type nodes
 Edge science cannot be organized in a clear phenomena-produces-phenomena structures described above.
 Sometimes you have just several small pieces of huge puzzle yet to be solved.
 However, this pieces is worth to be described to ease further puzzle investigation (clear phenomena-produces-phenomena description is a final goal).
 That is why there are two special group type for node - "book" and "questions".
-"Book" is just root group node for mindmap of ideas/theories/facts/whatever described in some book/course/whatever.
+"Book" is just root group node for mindmap of ideas/theories/facts/whatever somehow gathered and described in some book/course/whatever.
-"Questions" is a root for questions on the subject that you want to find answer to.
+"Questions" is a root for questions on the subject that you want to find answer to and connects whatever nodes that can help answer this question.

 ### Node contents